 “If you want to live a happy life, tie it to a goal, not to people or things.”

-Goal 1.
-Create Your 3-Year Vision
+- Create Your 3-Year Vision

-First, you must answer one crucial question:
+Before anything else, you must answer this question:

 Why do you write?